HBPMedical/mip-deployment/kubernetes/doc/Readme.md

 # Deployment
 **ONLY** after you have prepared all the profiles you may want to use, you can easily deploy the UI Helm chart.
-Also, we recommend that you deploy the engines (*exareme* and *mipengine*) Helm charts, prior to run the UI.
+Also, we recommend that you deploy the engines (*exareme* and *exareme2*) Helm charts, prior to run the UI.

 ## Global installation
 On a running Ubuntu (we recommend 22.04) distribution, install microk8s (we **HIGHLY** recommend to **NOT** install Docker on your Kubernetes cluster!):